2025 Program

 9:00 am

-Objective: By the end of this session participants will be able to recognize the utility of biomarkers in the diagnosis, treatment and prognosis in vasculitides
+Objective: By the end of this session, participants will be able to evaluate the case and determine its implications for their clinical practice.

 Break